Tima-R/CNN-with-PyTorch/README.md

 ```
 ![image](https://github.com/Tima-R/CNN-with-PyTorch/assets/116596345/bac59839-6b19-42f9-95c8-5c2385ca84fc)

+The image shows a line plot of loss values over epochs for both training and validation data.
+The x-axis represents the number of epochs (ranging from 1 to 5), and the y-axis represents the loss.
+The plot has two lines: one for training loss (in blue) and one for validation loss (in orange).
+Both lines show a decreasing trend, indicating that the loss is reducing over the epochs, with the validation loss consistently lower than the training loss throughout the epochs.
+This suggests that the model is learning and improving its performance over time.

 ### Saving the Trained Model
 After training the model, to save the model weights to a file for later use.
 The following code demonstrates how to save the trained model weights using PyTorch: